-The island of New Guinea has long been held with fascination among birders, for it holds the majority of arguably the world’s most dramatic bird family; the birds-of-paradise.
+The island of New Guinea has long been held with fascination among birders, for it holds the majority of arguably the world’s most dramatic bird family: the birds-of-paradise.
 Included among the possibilities on this tour of the western (Indonesian) side of the island are Wilson’s Bird-of-Paradise, Red Bird-of-Paradise, King Bird-of-Paradise, Splendid Astrapia, Magnificent Bird-of-paradise, and Twelve-wired Bird-of-Paradise.
-The number of species we are likely to see from this remarkable family is expected to reach into the 20s.
-Wilson’s Bird-of-paradise has been named by none other than Sir David Attenborough as his favorite world bird, and one glimpse at an image of this stunner has caused many birders to immediately add this destination onto their personal bucket list.
+The number of species we are likely to see from this remarkable family is expected to exceed 15.
+Wilson’s Bird-of-paradise has been named by none other than Sir David Attenborough as his favorite world bird, and one glimpse at an image of this stunner has caused many birders to immediately add this destination to their personal bucket list.

-While birds-of-paradise will be hard to displace from center stage, the island of New Guinea, and West Papua, holds plenty of other birds that are aptly described by adjectives like spectacular, gorgeous, and outstanding, such as Golden Cuckooshrike, Goldenface, Golden Monarch, MacGregor’s Honeyeater (long thought to be a bird-of-paradise), Papuan Pitta, Biak Paradise-Kingfisher, Western Crowned Pigeon (one of the World’s largest pigeons), and a legion of parrots to support all of these.
-Even birders that have visited the other half of the island, Papua New Guinea (PNG), look at the list of birds on this tour with envy, and a need to return to ‘paradise’.
+While birds-of-paradise will be hard to displace from center stage, the island of New Guinea holds plenty of other birds that are aptly described by adjectives like spectacular, gorgeous, and outstanding, such as Golden Cuckoo-shrike, Goldenface, Golden Monarch, MacGregor’s Honeyeater (long thought to be a bird-of-paradise), Papuan Pitta, Western Crowned Pigeon (one of the World’s largest pigeons), and a legion of parrots.
+Even birders that have visited the other half of the island, Papua New Guinea (PNG), look at the list of birds on this tour with envy, and often conclude that they need to return to ‘paradise’.
 With more than 300 species of island-endemic birds, West Papua outranks PNG in terms of New Guinea endemics.
-Any birder is sure to leave with a healthy list of lifers, and many spectacular ones among then.
-This tour covers a range of habitats, from montane cloud-forests, to tropical lowland forests, and secondary habitats too.
+Any birder is sure to leave with a healthy list of lifers, and many spectacular ones among them.
+This tour covers a range of habitats, from mossy montane cloud-forests to tropical lowland forests, plus grassland, coastal environments, and secondary habitats.

 New infrastructure on Waigeo, and the opening of new guesthouses and construction of new roads in the Arfaks and Snow Mountains now means that camping is no longer required on this tour.
 Therefore, a destination that was previously very difficult and tough to visit is now comparatively much easier and open to a wide range of birders who would formerly have been reticent to go.

 Day 1: Arrival in Sorong (Indonesia).
-After arrival in Sorong, you’ll be transferred to a hotel in the city.
+After arrival in Sorong, you’ll be transferred to a hotel in this small but modern and bustling city.

 Day 2: Sorong to Waigeo Island.
-This morning we take a fast ferry to Waigeo island, where we’ll stay for the next three nights.
-This island located in the Raja Ampat archipelago, arguably boasts the most wanted birds on the tour, and it will be good to start with an absolute bang!
-Display sites of both Red Bird-of-paradise and the awe-inspiring Wilson’s Bird-of-paradise will both be visited during our days on the island.
-To make it even better, these sites are easy to reach after short 10-minute walks, a strong contrast to the way it was as little as five years ago when a 2:30 a.m. wake-up was required to reach an uphill display site at dawn.
+Some forest patches near Sorong offer a good introduction to the island’s huge range of lowland forest birds.
+Just a few of many species that we might encounter include Blyth’s Hornbill, Eclectus Parrot, Emperor Fairywren, Orange-fronted Fruit Dove, and Papuan Drongo.
+Later in the day, we take a fast and comfortable ferry to Waigeo island, where we’ll stay for the next three nights.
+This island located in the Raja Ampat archipelago, arguably boasts the most-wanted birds on the tour, and it will be good to start with a bang!
+Display sites of both Red Bird-of-paradise and the awe-inspiring Wilson’s Bird-of-paradise will be visited during our days on the island.
+To make it even better, these sites are easy to reach after short 10-minute walks, in contrast to the way it was as little as five years ago when a 2:30 a.m. wake-up was required to reach an uphill display site at dawn!

 Days 3-4: Waigeo Island.
-In addition to the aforementioned birds, the lowlands of this island offer a huge list of birds, including localized Raja Ampat Pitohui, the incredible Western Crowned Pigeon, Great-billed and Moluccan King- Parrots, Claret-breasted, Orange-bellied and Dwarf Fruit-Doves, Blyth’s Hornbill, Palm Cockatoo, Coconut Lorikeet, Yellow-faced Myna, Papuan Pitta, rarely-encountered White-eared Catbird, Brown-headed Crow, New Guinea Friarbird, and Golden Monarch.
-At night, we can go in search of Marbled Frogmouth and Rufous Owl.
-The Waigeou Cuscus – a spectacular endemic mammal is also occasionally seen here.
+In addition to the aforementioned ‘BoP’s, the lowlands of this island offer a huge list of birds, including the localized Raja Ampat Pitohui, the incredible Western Crowned Pigeon, Great-billed and Moluccan King- Parrots, Claret-breasted, Orange-bellied and Dwarf Fruit-Doves, Palm Cockatoo, Coconut Lorikeet, Yellow-faced Myna, Papuan Pitta, elusive White-eared Catbird, Brown-headed Crow, New Guinea Friarbird, and Golden Monarch.
+At night, we can go in search of Marbled Frogmouth.
+The Waigeo Cuscus – a bizarre endemic mammal is also occasionally seen here.

 Day 5: Waigeo Island to Sorong.
 After returning to Sorong via ferry, we shall have another afternoon birding the lowland forests in Sorong with a slew of different lowland forest specialties.
-The existence here of truly breathtaking birds shall be this afternoon’s inspiration: King and Lesser Bird-of-paradise, Hooded Pitta, and Red-breasted Paradise-Kingfisher.
+Some truly breathtaking birds are possibilities for this afternoon’s excursion: King and Lesser Bird-of-paradise, Hooded Pitta, and Red-breasted Paradise-Kingfisher.
 The endemic Black Lory will also be a major target this afternoon and the following morning, before we depart for the Arfaks.
-At night we will search for Papuan Nightjar, Papuan Frogmouth, and Papuan Boobook before we return to town to enjoy the comforts of a hot shower at a city hotel.

 Day 6: Sorong to the Arfak Mountains.
-We may have a chance to do some early morning birding near Sorong, where we will encounter more of Papua’s spectacular birds.
-After a flight to Manokwari, a fair bit of shopping for food and supplies, and a jeep drive, we will arrive at what is arguably the premier birding site on this side of New Guinea, the Arfak Mountains, situated on the northeast of the Bird’s Head (Vogelkop) Peninsula.
-Four nights will be spent at a guesthouse at an elevation of 5250ft/1600m, and we will bird from this point upwards to 6560ft/2000m.
+After a flight to Manokwari, and a jeep drive, we will arrive at what is arguably the premier birding site on this side of New Guinea, the Arfak Mountains, situated on the northeast of the Bird’s Head (Vogelkop) Peninsula.
+This part of the island has a rich set of endemics all its own, plus a huge variety of widespread forest species.
+Four nights will be spent at a guesthouse at an elevation of 5250ft/1600m, and we will bird a range of elevations above and below here.

 Days 7-9: The Arfak Mountains.
 With so much to see here, we will spend three full days birding the various forests, gardens and other secondary habitats that flank the mountains, and hold many of the tour’s standout birds.
-While in the Arfaks, we will visit the display grounds of the Magnificent Bird-of-Paradise, the display area of the Western Parotia, and the bower of the Vogelkop Bowerbird, one of the great architects of the bird world, with an extraordinarily large and decorative bower that far exceeds the dour image of the bird itself!
-While these may arguably be the most famous targets in the mountains, the list of other birds is both long, and mouthwatering: Superb, Bird-of-paradise, Long-tailed Paradigalla, and Black-billed Sicklebills, and that’s just the birds-of-paradise.
-If we are extremely lucky we might catch up with Masked Bowerbird, which can be very temperamental.
+We will visit the display grounds of Magnificent Bird-of-Paradise, Western Parotia, and the bower of the Vogelkop Bowerbird, one of the great architects of the bird world, with an extraordinarily large and decorative bower that far outshines the dour bird itself!
+While these may arguably be the most famous targets in the mountains, the list of other birds is both extensive and tantalizing, and includes the likes of Vogelkop Lophorina, Long-tailed Paradigalla, and Spotted Jewel-Babbler.
+If we are extremely lucky we might catch up with Masked Bowerbird, Vulturine Parrot, or the New Guinea Harpy Eagle.

 Although some of these require long walks on tricky trails.
-Other possibilities include the elusive Spotted Jewel-Babbler, Papuan Treecreeper, Papuan Logrunner, Mottled Berryhunter (a monotypic endemic family), Blue-collared Parrot, the rare New Guinea Harpy Eagle, Blue-grey and Green-backed Robins, Perplexing Scrubwren, Arfak and Ornate Melidectes, and if we are extremely lucky Wattled Brush-Turkey.
+Other possibilities include the elusive Spotted Jewel-Babbler, Papuan Treecreeper, Mottled Berryhunter (a monotypic endemic family), Blue-collared Parrot, Blue-grey and Green-backed Robins, Perplexing Scrubwren, Vogelkop and Ornate Melidectes, and if we are extremely lucky, Wattled Brush-Turkey.
 The nights will be spent at a community guesthouse.
-Sometimes owlet-nightjars can be found by day, but failing that we will venture out at night in search of both Mountain and Feline Owlet-Nightars, as well as Papuan Boobook.
+Sometimes owlet-nightjars can be found by day, but failing that we may venture out at night in search of Feline Owlet-Nightar, Papuan Frogmouth, and Papuan Boobook.

 Day 12: Nimbokrang.
-This lowland site may be hot and sweaty, but it is loaded with special birds, a major theme on this tour.
-Northern Cassowary, King Bird-of-paradise, Twelve-wired Bird-of-paradise, Hook-billed, Shovel-billed and Blue-and-black Kingfishers, Vulturine Parrot, and Blue Jewel-Babbler, are just some of the birds on offer.
-Other species to mention include Salvadori’s Fig-Parrot, Hooded Monarch, and Beautiful, Superb, and Wompoo Fruit-Doves.
-Papuan Frogmouth, Papuan Nightjar and Papuan Hawk-owl are all possible by night, and sometimes the frogmouth makes a daytime appearance too.
+This lowland site may be hot and sweaty, but it is loaded with special birds – a major theme on this tour!
+King Bird-of-paradise, Twelve-wired Bird-of-paradise, Hook-billed, Shovel-billed and Blue-and-black Kingfishers, Vulturine Parrot, and Blue Jewel-Babbler, are just some of the birds on offer, though all of these species require a combination of luck and effort.
+Other notable species include Salvadori’s Fig-Parrot, Hooded Monarch, and Beautiful, Superb, and Wompoo Fruit-Doves.

 Days 14-17: The Snow Mountains.
-On the morning of day 14, we will take a flight to Wamena, where we will be based in a hotel for three nights, while exploring the Snow Mountains.
-A variety of habitats will be covered, including grasslands and highland forests close to the treeline, where we search for a series of specialties of the area.
-Our focus will be the fabled Grand Baliem Valley, home to a number of restricted range species, most notably, Orange-cheeked Honeyeater, Black-breasted Munia, Snow Mountain Quail, and MacGregor’s Honeyeater, long classified as a bird-of-paradise, and somewhat reminiscent of the striking Regent Honeyeater of Australia that is also black-and-gold, but lacks the conspicuous face wattles of this mega bird.
+On the morning of day 14, we will take a flight to Wamena, where we will be based in a hotel for four nights.
+A variety of habitats will be covered, including grasslands and highland forests close to the treeline.
+This area is home to a number of restricted range species, most notably, Orange-cheeked Honeyeater, Black-breasted Munia, Snow Mountain Quail, and MacGregor’s Honeyeater, long classified as a bird-of-paradise, but now recognized as the most magnificent of the sprawling honeyeater clan; a regal resident of Papua’s most lofty heights.

 Day 18: Wamena to Setanti.
 We return to Setanti for a final night and a farewell dinner for those not joining the extension.